Stodian/Hymn-Voting-Selection-App/README.md

 - **View Hymn List**: Browse a list of hymns with their first lines.
 - **Vote on Favorite Hymns**: Vote on favorite hymns to indicate preferences.
 - **Visual Representation of Favorites**: Visual representation of favorite hymns in ranking order for each user.
-- **Generate Master Hymn List**: Generate a master list of hymns based on aggregated user preferences.
+- **Generate Presidents Hymn List**: Generate a master list of hymns based on aggregated user preferences.
 - **Filter by Category/Theme**: Filter hymns by category or theme for specific occasions (e.g., breaking of bread, Death of Christ, Evening).
 - **Lock Screen Widget**: Show a widget on the lock screen displaying the user's current favorite hymns.